 - 1. Holding Shift on your keyboard while turning the knobs with the mouse increases the precision of knob adjustment. - 2.
-Clicking a knob while holding CTRL on your keyboard makes the knob jump to middle/default position. - 3.
+Double-clicking a knob makes the knob jump to middle/default position. - 3.
 You can use the mouse wheel to adjust the knobs. - 4.
 Increasing Attack increases the peak output level. - 5.
 Increasing Release does only slightly increase the peak output level, and mainly increases the RMS output level of the signal, making it louder.

-5. Resizing Transient Shaper : gaining some space
+5. Resizing Transient Shaper: gaining some space

 By default, Transient Shaper shows up in a default size.
-It is however, since V2.50, possible to adjust the size by clicking on the left part of the interface, then dragging the mouse to seamlessly resize the interface.
+It is however possible to adjust the size by clicking on the right part of the interface, then dragging the mouse to seamlessly resize the interface.